MatteoBattilani/counter/README.md

 - `style.css`: the CSS file that includes the counter style.
 - `script.js`: the JavaScript file that includes the counter and timer functionality.
 - `audio/`: a folder that includes the audio file of the countdown alarm.
+- `images/`: a folder that includes the favicon for the web page.

 ## Licence